sagemath/sage/src/doc/en/developer/doctesting.rst

 Note that testing all doctests as they appear in the source tree does not make sense because many of the source files may not be installed in the virtual environment.
-Use the option ``--only-lib`` to skip the source files of all Python/Cython modules that are not installed in the virtual environment::
+Use the option ``--if-installed`` to skip the source files of all Python/Cython modules that are not installed in the virtual environment::

     [mkoeppe@sage sage]$ pkgs/sagemath-categories/.tox/sagepython-sagewheels-.../sage -t \
-                             -p4 --environment sage.all__sagemath_categories --only-lib  \
+                             -p4 --environment sage.all__sagemath_categories --if-installed  \
                              src/sage/schemes

 This option can also be combined with ``--all``::

     [mkoeppe@sage sage]$ pkgs/sagemath-categories/.tox/sagepython-sagewheels-.../sage -t \
-                             -p4 --environment sage.all__sagemath_categories --only-lib  \
+                             -p4 --environment sage.all__sagemath_categories --if-installed  \
                              --all